SOP-MINI/sop-site/content/sop2/lab/l4/index.en.md

 Why the address INADDR_ANY is used for the server, what is the value of this constant?</br>
 {{< answer >}} This is a special address, the value is  0.0.0.0.
 It means any address.
 It is used as local address of the server in place of  real IP of the server (server can have more that one IP).
 It does not mean the program will be caching all the Internet connections!
 If the connection is directed (routed) to our server then we do not care what IP address client used, if ports match then connection is handled without IP matching.
 Very popular and convenient solution. {{< /answer >}}

-Please check how the pselect call is extended to handle the second socket.
-Please notice that adding TCP required only a new set of connection establishing functions, once the connection works the same code is used as in stage one.

-TCP client code and local client code are very similar, integrate those two types of client into one program with parameter swich (-p local|tcp)
+TCP client code and local client code are very similar, as a exercise integrate those two types of client into one program with parameter swich (-p local|tcp)

 ## Task 2 - UDP